Impact of the COVID-19 pandemic on education: Gender disparities

 The COVID-19 lockdowns has widened the gender gap in education between females and males.
 The rapid spread of COVID-19 lockdowns forced many females into the traditional roles as caretakers.
-Common gender disparities that impact a female's education during the pandemic are finances enabling higher dropout rates, domestic violence, child marriage, early pregnancy, and exploitation of child labor.
+Common gender disparities that impact a female's education during the pandemic are finances enabling higher dropout rates, domestic violence, child marriage, early pregnancy, and exploitation of child labour.

 Female caretakers drop out of schools to provide care for sick family members or become a source of income for their families.
 In settings with gender disparities in rates of school completion, girls are at increased risk of not returning to school after lockdown if tasked with income-generating activities or caretaking or they become pregnant.
 There is a correlation between increased unemployment rates with higher female school dropout rates.
 Malala Fund research estimates that as a result of the pandemic, 20 million girls in developing countries may never return to the classroom.
 Consequently, there is a decreased level of women returning to school, particularly in nations with poverty.

 Out of the total population of students enrolled in education globally, UNESCO reported as of 31 March 2020 that over 89% were out of school because of COVID-19 closures.
 This represented 1.54 billion children, and youth enrolled in school or university, including nearly 743 million girls.
 During the pandemic, females attending school reported encountering technical challenges with remote learning.
 Using data from the National Study STEM faculty and students (NSSFS) collected 2020, the report describes gender disparities in experiences of transitioning to remote teaching/learning among US STEM faculty and students.
 According to the survey, females reported higher technical challenges in remote learning against their male counterparts.
 The two main areas that females found challenging in remote learning were adaptability to the course design and transitioning from face-to-face school to remote online learning curriculums.

 Countries with poverty reported increased gender disparities as families could not afford internet usage in low-income households to pay for female education.
 Additionally, there was a preference in male over female education as they were seen as sole providers.
 Over 111 million of these girls are living in the world's least developed countries where getting an education is already a struggle.
 These are contexts of extreme poverty, economic vulnerability, and crisis where gender disparities in education are highest.
 In Mali, Niger, and South Sudan — 3 countries with some of the lowest enrolment and completion rates for girls — closures have forced over 4 million girls out of school.

 The broadened gap in gender disparities impacts female education that will exceed beyond the pandemic and seep into their futures.
 There have been several efforts by UNESCO and other organizations to raise funds for female education, but due to the financial hardships of the pandemic, those efforts have fallen short.
 Lack of government involvement in the issue and inability to address the increasing concerns of gender disparities in education during the pandemic has limited educational opportunities for females globally.